Dogs and fireworks are a recipe for disaster. Discover the keys to preventing 4th of July anxiety so that you can keep your dog calm during fireworks.

 Dogs and Fireworks: A Recipe for Disaster

-You may be one of the over 10 million viewers who watched Dora the Dog reunite with her fur daddy after a long seven months apart.
-If you haven't watched the video, get the tissue box ready before clicking here.
+You may be one of the over 13 million viewers who watched Dora the Dog reunite with her family after a long seven months apart.
+If you haven't watched the video, get a tissue box ready before clicking here.

-Miraculously, seven months after Dora the Dog had jumped the backyard fence, she was found and taken to a shelter.
+Miraculously, seven months after Dora had jumped over that backyard fence, she was finally found and taken to a shelter!
 Thanks to the fact that Dora was microchipped, the shelter was able to contact her owners and reunite her with her family.

 Dog Anxiety Medication

 If you tell your veterinarian that your pup suffers from stress associated with loud noises such as fireworks or thunderstorms, your vet may prescribe anti-anxiety medicine.